How to survive moving day

 Make time for breakfast

-So, is it possible to keep calm and carry on when moving home?
-The answer is yes, as long as you stay organised and start planning in advance
+So, there you go.
+It is possible to keep calm and carry on when moving home.
+You just need to make sure you’re organised and plan as much in advance as possible.

 Because we play by the book we want to tell you that…